Skip to content

 For more information about causes of death and suicide rates in Australia, see the AIHW National Suicide and Self-harm Monitoring System and ABS Causes of Death, Australia.

-Data on Indigenous Australian deaths by suicide are compiled by jurisdiction of usual residence for New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
+Data on the deaths of First Nations people by suicide are compiled by jurisdiction of usual residence for New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
 Indigenous identification is considered adequate for mortality reporting in these jurisdictions.
 The quality of Indigenous identification within these jurisdictions may vary between Indigenous Regions.

 Additionally, deaths due to external causes, such as suicide, are usually referred to a coroner for investigation.
 As coronial investigations are affected by a lag in registration time, not all deaths are registered in the year which they occur.
 Initial data for causes of death are subject to change.
 Each year, data are updated as more findings from the coroner are established.
-Deaths registered in 2018 and earlier are based on the final version of cause of death data; deaths registered in 2019 are based on revised data; deaths registered in 2020 and 2021 are based on preliminary data.
+Statistics for deaths registered in 2019 and earlier are based on the final version of cause of death data; statistics for deaths registered in 2020 are based on revised data; 2021 on preliminary revised data and 2022 on preliminary data.
 Revised and preliminary data are subject to further revision by the ABS.

 AHA (Australian Healthcare Associates) 2014.
 Evaluation of suicide prevention activities: final report.
 Melbourne: AHA.